 You'll no doubt hear the phrase "Happy Holidays!" about a thousand times over the next month.
-Here at Charles Meyer Insurance, we'd like to change that a little bit: "Happy – and Safe – Holidays!"
+Here at Charles Meyer Insurance Agency, we'd like to change that a little bit: "Happy – and Safe – Holidays!"

 While the holidays certainly bring cheer here in St. Louis, they also present some danger unless you take care when putting up your tree, lighting candles and keeping that fire going on a cold winter night.